yccheng66/sit2018c/readme.md

 - (Lan) C++ vector for better dimension handling
   - template
   - template function
-  - exception handling
+- (Lan) exception handling
+  - replace return code with exception
+  - the main program for inner product

+# Problem 3

+   In the plane, a point is described by a 2d vector.
+Given any three points, a triangle is determined.
+Given n triangles that are inside an STL container, sort them by their areas in the ascending order.

+## Tasks (HTSI - plans)
+- (Lan) Area of a triangle:
+  - C function
+    - length of a vector
-  - angle between two vectors
+    - difference of two vectors: operator overloading
+  - (Lan) C++ object: triangle
+    - data and function together
+    - constructor/destructor
 - (Lan) C++ Standard template library
   - algorithms: sorting, searching, ...
   - containers: array, list, vector, map, ...
-- (Lan) C++ object: triangle
-  - data and function together
-  - constructor/destructor
+  - lambda: anonymous callback function used by the stl algorithms